openshift/cluster-health-analyzer/docs/design.md

 # Data model

-The results of the analyzer are provided though a set of metrics:
+The results of the analyzer are provided through a set of metrics:

 ## cluster:health:components